dashingsoft/pyarmor/docs/advanced.rst

 .. note::

-   The runtime package `pytransform` in the output path `dist` also could be move to any other Python path, only if it could be imported.
+   The runtime package :mod:`pytransform` in the output path `dist` also could be move to any other Python path, only if it could be imported.

 .. _distributing obfuscated scripts to other platform: